HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

     vchdfe vchdfe\bin\test.csv
     ```

 7. To set the number of threads used for parallel computing in the code, you need to use the set command before running `vchdfe` command.
-For example, to set the number of threads to 4, you may run the following code in the command line:
+For example, to set the number of threads to 4, you may run the following code in the powershell:

     ```
-    set JULIA_NUM_THREADS=4
+    $env:JULIA_NUM_THREADS=4
     ```

 You can now proceed to close the terminal.